These Vegan Kung Pao Tofu Rice Bowls are a better than takeout vegan dinner at home. Filled with sticky, savory & sweet tofu, red bell pepper & rice.

 - Prepare the rice.
 Add the rice and water to a pot and bring to a boil.
 Cover, lower heat and steam until all of the water is absorbed.

 - While the rice is cooking, prepare the rest of the meal.
 Drain and press the tofu.
 If you don't have a tofu press, place the tofu between 2 plates for 5 minutes.

-- To make the sauce, combine the cornstarch and 1 tbsp of the water in a small bowl and stir until combined.
+- To make the sauce, combine the cornstarch and 1 tablespoon of the water in a small bowl and stir until combined.
 Add the cornstarch slurry and the rest of the sauce ingredients to a bowl and stir to combine.
 Set aside.

 - Slice your drained tofu into squares (I cut mine into 24 squares) and place in a bowl.
 Dust with cornstarch and toss to coat evenly.

-- Heat 1 tbsp of sesame oil in a pan over medium-high heat.
-Add the tofu and allow it to cook, untouched, for 3-5 minutes – lowering heat as needed.
+- Heat 1 tablespoon of sesame oil in a pan over medium-high heat.
+Add the tofu and allow it to cook, untouched, for 3-5 minutes - lowering heat as needed.
 Once lightly browned, use tongs to gently flip the tofu.
 Once the other side is browned, transfer the tofu to a plate and place the empty pan back on the stove over medium heat.

-- Add the remaining tbsp of sesame oil to the pan followed by the whites of the green onion, and bell pepper.
+- Add the remaining tablespoon of sesame oil to the pan followed by the whites of the green onion, and bell pepper.
 Cook, stirring frequently, for 3 minutes.
 Add the garlic, ginger and all of the sauce.
 Bring to a boil, then lower heat and simmer for 5 minutes.
 Add the tofu and gently toss until heated through.